KAT-TUN: 2016–2019: Hiatus, recharging period, Cast and Ignite

-2021–present: Resuming of group activities and Honey
+2021–2023: Resuming of group activities and Honey

 In January 2021, NTV drama 'Red Eyes: Kanshi Sousa-han' premiered on January 23, starred Kamenashi.
 The title of the theme song was "Roar", and it's a song about one's determination to keep walking towards the future even though the present is ambiguous and has no correct answer.
 The single was released on March 10 as KAT-TUN's first single in three years.
 To commemorate the 15th anniversary of debut, KAT-TUN embarked on their nationwide tour '15th Anniversary Live KAT-TUN' on March 20 at Yoyogi National Stadium First Gymnasium (Tokyo), and wrapped up on June 9 at Marine Messe Fukuoka, 22 performances in 7 cities.
 Their live tour was later released through DVD and Blu-ray on November 24, which feature footage from the group's concert on May 29 at Pia Arena MM.
 On September 8, KAT-TUN announced double sided A-side single "We Just Go Hard" (featuring AK-69), the single was the image song for NTV's broadcast of professional baseball Dramatic Baseball 2021 as well as the theme song for NTV's 'Going!
 Sports & News'.
 Meanwhile, "Euphoria" as the theme song for Bishounen's drama The High School Heroes that premiered on July 31.

-In February 2022, KAT-TUN announced the release of their digital single "Crystal Moment", as the theme song for NTV’s coverage of the Beijing 2022 Winter Olympics, the rap lyrics was written by Arashi's Sho Sakurai.
+In February 2022, KAT-TUN announced the release of their digital single "Crystal Moment", as the theme song for NTV's coverage of the Beijing 2022 Winter Olympics, the rap lyrics were written by Arashi's Sho Sakurai.

 For the first time in about two and a half years, KAT-TUN announced the release of the 10th full album Honey.
 Two songs, "Ain't Seen Nothing Yet" and "Sting", are the lead songs, with the album released on March 29.
 They also held "KAT-TUN Live Tour 2022 Honey" from April 1 to June 4, via eight locations.